 It gets a bit better out on B-roads, where it almost encourages some preservation-of-momentum style mischief, but if you get stuck behind something then the 108 will lack the oomph to get past and carry on with your day.

 For the TOP, the available engines are trim-specific.
 Go for the Active trim and you’ll be faced with the 68hp 1.0-litre petrol engine, while the Allure only comes with the 82hp 1.2-litre.
-Both engines have an official combined economy over 65mpg and CO2 ratings below 100g/km, so both are in the free road-tax bracket.
+Both engines have an official combined economy over 65mpg and CO2 ratings below 100g/km.
 The 1.0 is also available with a stop/start system that cuts emissions to just 88g/km.

 If you plan to drive longer journeys every so often then the more powerful 1.2 is the better option.
 It’s the engine also found in the larger 208 and whisks the 108 to 62mph in a more than respectable 11 seconds – compared to 14.3 for the 1.0-litre.
 However, the 1.0 can struggle a bit around town too and both are rather on the noisy side – Peugeot hasn’t isolated the traditional three-cylinder thrum as well as some of its rivals.